NathanLouth/Kiosk/README.md

 > **⚠️ Warning:**
 > Wayland support is currently under development and may not be fully functional.
-> It is strongly recommended to use the `Release` branch until development on Wayland support is complete.
+> It is strongly recommended to use the `Release` branch that uses Xorg until development on Wayland support is complete.

 ## Overview
 This script configures a Linux system to run as a kiosk.
 It sets up an automatic login for the kiosk user, starts Weston (Wayland Compositor), and launches a browser that can run in kiosk mode and display a predefined web page.
 The system also disables the GRUB boot menu and boots directly into the kiosk interface.